The Malkovich – Kulich Ancestry Summary

 Also on that document was the city of Skoleand on other documents from a Doctor from the city of Skole (The doctor turned out to be a Notary and not an MD) that had the name Malkovich on it I found that the city was in the Ukraine, Through further research and using the latitude and longitude of Skole I finally found the present day spelling of the village was Tukhlya not Tuchla which I could now find on a google 2016 map.

 The Kulich family was easier but still had different spellings.
 The village of the Andrijkulich family according to documents that we have puts them in Stavenow, Ukraine and not Czechoslovakia as some documents indicate.
 This is only just one of the inconsistencies I have found.
-(On the 1920 and 1930 census it shows the country of birth of Michael Kulich as Czechoslovakia.
-At one time Czechoslovakia did claim that area as theirs.)
+On the 1920 and 1930 census it shows the country of birth of Michael Kulich as Czechoslovakia.
+I found that in WWI the village was in the Ukraine but Hitler gave the area to Czechoslovakia and then after the war it reverted back to the Ukraine because most of the people were Ukrainian.

 I now find the present day spelling of the village is now Stavene.
 Not much of a change but still confusing.
 A document written by Anna Kulich Malkovich puts her birth in this village and she had also placed a mark on a World Atlas map as that to be the approximate location of her birth and a mark of the John Malkovich birth place.
 This was where I started my study from.
 I could not find the villages on this map but finally found them on the 2016 google map.